 What are hackers REALLY after?

 The truth is, people who are stealing your data and money are not interested in your emails.
 Instead, once they get access to your email, they get the opportunity to access your various business accounts, like the ads platforms and the bank card details connected to them.
-Additionally, they can use and abuse this information the way they please and utilise your assets to spread malicious content, especially if you have a large following that may be exploitable with a ransom.
+Additionally, they can use and abuse this information the way they please and utilise your assets to spread malicious content.
+This is especially true if you have a large following that may be exploitable with a ransom.

-Furthermore, if hackers get admin access to these platforms, they also have the authority to kick you and your collaborators out of the account, locking you out of your own platform, and sometimes this whole process is automated, and doesn’t even require the hackers direct attention to do it en masse.
+Furthermore, if hackers get admin access to these platforms, they also have the authority to kick you and your collaborators out of the account.
+This means they are locking you out of your own platform.
+This whole process can be automated.
+It doesn’t even require the hackers direct attention to do it en masse.

 Why might YOU be the next victim?

-Normally, when an account has a multi-factor authentication on (which creates an extra barrier for the scammer), they tend to move on since it’s harder to hack and a lot of their automated systems are deflected by this simple barrier.
+Normally, when an account has a multi-factor authentication on, they tend to move on since it’s harder to hack.
+A lot of their automated systems are deflected by this simple barrier.

 When you or your team members postpone turning the two-factor authentication on, you automatically become easy prey for hackers and scammers.
 Furthermore, it’s commonplace for people to reuse the same password for multiple websites, which only increases vulnerabilities to cyber attacks.
 In the eyes of a hacker: get the code for one; get the code for all (and don’t think that adding a ‘!’ at the end of your alternative password will help).